modalityone/modality/README.md

 # Modality
-Modality is an open-source, hospitality-oriented booking system.
-It has been implemented to support significant event complexity, currently unmatched by any existing open or closed-source solution.
+Modality is a free, open-source, hospitality-oriented booking system, currently in development.
+It will support significant event complexity, unmatched by any existing open or closed-source solution.

 Modality will support: